 We recently hosted a Twitter chat on how journals can benefit from social media.
 During the event, experts and social savvy journal editors gave us their insights.
-You can review the whole event on our #TFGoSocial Moment.

-Or, for the highlights, check out our panel’s top tips for success below:
+For the highlights, check out our panel’s top tips for success below:

 Our team of social media experts have created a full guide for editors that takes you through each step of your social media journey.
 This expands on the tips in this post and gives you lots more advice and insight.